Confronting eikonal and post-Kerr methods with numerical evolution of scalar field perturbations in spacetimes beyond Kerr: Quasinormal mode methods

 Moreover, in order to compare the eikonal (E) and post-Kerr (pK) estimates with the Prony ones, the former have to be first calibrated to the Kerr QNMs.
 This is achieved by defining the fundamental QNMs of the modified Kerr BH via the following formula

 where

+and the bar denotes the QNM estimates directly obtained from Eq.~\eqref{eikonal_QNMs} with the Eikonal Eq.~\eqref{eikonal_quantites} or post-Kerr methods Eq.~\eqref{postKerr_quantities}.
 This provides unbiased estimates in the GR limit, since the scalar Kerr QNMs can be computed with pristine accuracy and the errors from the eikonal/post-Kerr approximation only affect QNM shifts $\delta \omega^\text{E/pK}$.
 In order to obtain accurate estimates of the Kerr QNMs, we use the \texttt{Python} package \texttt{qnm}~\cite{Stein:2019mop} based on Leaver's method~\cite{Leaver1985}.